justviliam/justviliam.github.io/_posts/2017-05-17-i-gained-59-kg-in-just-28-days-photos-inside.md

 ---
 id: 54
 title: 'I gained 5,9 kg in just 28 days &#8212; PHOTOS inside'
-description: It was hell of a challenge.
+excerpt: It was hell of a challenge.
 But I made it.
 Check out the results.
 They may surprise you.
 date: 2017-05-17T15:28:37+00:00
 author: viliam
 layout: post